 All digital marketers have a choice.
 We can hoodwink readers with a misleading click-through to steal their time and attention, or take the time to write informative, creative and captivating content, and earn their time and attention.
 And their business.

-At Civilis Marketing, we subscribe to the old THINK mantra.
+At Civilis Consulting, we subscribe to the old THINK mantra.
 Before you send out a message, whether for business or personal communication, first determine its worthiness according to this standard: T-True, H-Helpful, I-Interesting, N-Necessary, K-Kind.

 When you or your company consistently filter your communications, and take steps to apply compassion in your marketing, you’ll be surprised at how many people will be willing to listen.
 And be happy to buy.